z-eos/fbsd_exporter/README.md

-# FreeBSD Prometheus Metrics Collector
+# FreeBSD Openmetrics Generator And Collector

 A lightweight, modular openmetrics exporter for FreeBSD systems, designed to provide comprehensive system monitoring with minimal overhead.